Rilmxp/Global-Warming/README.md

 **Link to website:** https://rilmxp-global-warming.netlify.app/

-Global Warming is a ReactJs single page web application that fetches data from different APIs to create and render charts.
-These charts display evolving data of certain factors that have a deep impact on the environment and/or contribute to increase the greenhouse effect.
+An environmental information website created with React that renders charts about global warming's key factors by fetching data from different APIs.
+It promotes awareness about human impact on nature following the UN's Climate Action goal.

 HTTP requests for charts are made to **Global Warming and Climate Change API** at https://global-warming.org/api